 - Thermostats and home zoning

-- Indoor air quality products such as air filters and air purification systems
+- Indoor air quality products like air filters and air purification systems

-Some are HVAC-R technicians, which means they also can take care of refrigeration.
+Some are HVAC-R techs, which means they also work with refrigeration.

-While HVAC can be physically demanding, it can also be very satisfying.
-As a technician you should be able to:
+While HVAC can be physically hard, it can also be very satisfying.
+As a technician you’ll need to be able to:

-- Work in difficult settings, including small or dirty spaces.
+- Work in uncomfortable settings, such as crowded or dirty spaces.

-- Work in hot or cold areas as equipment is typically outdoors.
+- Work in hot or cold areas because equipment is typically outdoors.

-- Work evenings, weekends and overtime during peak times.
+- Work evenings, weekends and overtime during peak days.

 It’s a fantastic career choice if you want to:

-- Not have a lot of educational debt.
+- Not have excessive educational debt.

-- Avoid sitting at a desk or in an office.
+- Avoid being stuck at a desk or in an office.

 - Have job security realizing your position can’t be outsourced.

-- Be your own boss and run your own prosperous business.
+- Become your own boss and run your own profitable business.

-Another advantage of working in HVAC is little to no student debt.
+Another perk of working in HVAC is little to no educational debt.

 According to Midwest Technical Institute, attending a technical or trade school usually is around $15,000.
-A community college often is around $5,000 annually.
+A community college often runs around $5,000 annually.
 In contrast, the average student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Typical Salary Rates for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

-Aside from owning your own business, there are several other career opportunities.
+In addition to running your own business, there are several other career opportunities.
 These include:

 HVAC manager, $72,515 average salary